 About the National Council for Behavioral Health

-The National Council for Behavioral Health (National Council) is the unifying voice of America’s community mental health and addictions treatment organizations.
-Together with our 2,000 member organizations, we serve our nation’s most vulnerable citizens — the more than eight million adults and children living with mental illnesses and addiction disorders.
-We are committed to ensuring all Americans have access to comprehensive, high-quality care that affords every opportunity for recovery and full participation in community life.
-The National Council pioneered Mental Health First Aid in the U.S. and has trained nearly 100,000 individuals to connect youth and adults in need to mental health and addictions care in their communities.
+The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+Together with our 3,000 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
+The National Council introduced Mental Health First Aid USA and more than 1.5 million Americans have been trained.

 Premier Behavioral Health Association

 A not-for-profit 501(c)(3) association, the National Council for Behavioral Health’s mission is to advance our members’ ability to deliver integrated healthcare.

 The National Council advocates for policies that ensure that people who have mental health and substance use problems can access comprehensive healthcare services.
 We also offer state-of-the-science education and practice improvement consulting and resources to ensure services are efficient and effective.

 The National Council coordinates the Mental Health First Aid program across the U.S and operated the SAMHSA-HRSA Center for Integrated Health Solutions to provide nationwide technical assistance on integrating primary and behavioral healthcare.
 We offer the annual National Council for Behavioral Health Conference featuring the best in leadership, organizational development, and excellence in mental health and addictions practice.